-- 4. Press down on the cover along the seal to prevent water from leaking out of the water tank. - 5.
-Take out the cover a (Fig. 3).
-Note: Whether or not there is a cover a depends on the appliance type. - Fill the water tank with cold water up to the "max." mark (Fig. 4).
+- 4. Press down on the cover along the seal to prevent water from leaking out of the water tank. - Fill the water tank with cold water up to the "max." mark (Fig. 3).

-- 7. Put the cover a back into the opening on the water tank. - Insert the filled water tank (Fig. 5).
-Ensure that the water tank locks into place behind both holders b (Fig. 6).
+Insert the filled water tank (Fig. 4).
+Ensure that the water tank locks into place behind both holders a (Fig. 5).

-9. Slowly slide the control panel downwards and then push it towards the rear until it is closed completely.
+7. Slowly slide the control panel downwards and then push it towards the rear until it is closed completely.
 The water tank has been filled.
 You can start using operating modes with steam.